rapid-build/rapid-build/README.md

 # extra.compile.client[coffee|es6|less|sass]        = (array of strings) = file paths: additional files to compile to dist/client that the build didn't compile
 # extra.compile.server[less|sass]                   = (array of strings) = file paths: additional files to compile to dist/server that the build didn't compile
 # extra.minify.client[css|js]                       = (array of strings) = file paths: additional files to minify in dist/client that the build didn't minify (by default, the build does not minify files in libs or bower_components)
+# security.client.clickjacking                      = (boolean) defaults to true = includes a clickjacking defense script in the default spa.html (set to false to disable)
 # =====================================================================================================================================================================================================================================
 ```